onflow/fcl-js/packages/fcl-core/src/exec/query.md

 ## A more real world example

 The above examples are a bit contrived.
-We tried to distil things down to convey the concepts, but in practice those examples are a bit useless because you could just do them in javascript.
+We tried to distill things down to convey the concepts, but in practice those examples are a bit useless because you could just do them in javascript.
 The following example should hopefully highlight a bit better what is possible.
 In this example we are going to point FCL at testnet, and use a profile contract that is deployed there to query a couple Flow accounts that may or may not have Profile resources.

 The first thing we need to do is to configure FCL, as mentioned above this only needs to happen once before we make our first query.
 In this case we are wanting two configurations values, the access node api and the profile contract address.